Good leaders must first become good servants.

 - Supports estimating – Guides the team in establishing normalized estimates and helps the team understand how to estimate Features and Capabilities.

 Sourcing the Role

 The Scrum Master can be a part-time or full-time role, depending on the size of the team, the context, and other responsibilities.
-However, at Enterprise scale, it can be a challenge to “sell” the need for a full-time Scrum Master for each Agile Team.
-After all, if the enterprise is organizing 100 new Agile Teams, it probably isn’t economically or politically practical to take 100 full-time development team members and assign them to these new duties—duties that don’t include development or testing.
-Nor is it economically viable to hire a full- or half-time consultant for each team to help them learn and master the new methods.
+However, at Enterprise scale, it can be a challenge to sell the need for a full-time Scrum Master for each Agile team.
+After all, if the enterprise is organizing 100 new teams, it probably isn’t economically or politically practical to take 100 full-time Agile team members and assign them to these new duties—duties that don’t include development or testing.
+Nor is it economically viable to hire a full- or part-time consultant for each team to help them learn and master the new methods.
 That could kill the transformation before it even gets started, and before the teams have had a chance to prove the value of the role.

-Therefore SAFe takes a pragmatic approach and assumes, in general, that the Scrum Master is a part-time role assumed by an Agile Team member, project manager, team leader, or other individual.
-During initial SAFe adoption, however, the role may be more intensive; at this stage the organization may find it beneficial to bring external consultants on board to coach the teams while they become experienced in Scrum and SAFe.
-These outside consultant Scrum Master-coaches will often coach multiple teams in the organization.
+Therefore, SAFe takes a pragmatic approach and assumes, in general, that the Scrum Master is a part-time role.
+During initial SAFe adoption, however, the job may be more intensive.
+At this stage, the organization may find it beneficial to bring external consultants on board to coach the teams while they become experienced in Scrum and SAFe.
+These outside consultant Scrum Masters will often coach multiple teams in the organization.

 Learn More Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.